rigdenlab/conkit/docs/examples/predict_pipeline.rst

    $> conkit.predict sequence <path/to/hhblits> <path/to/hhblits_database> <path/to/ccmpred> toxd/toxd.fasta fasta

 The call above uses your sequence file ``toxd/toxd.fasta`` in ``fasta`` format to first generate a Multiple Sequence Alignment.
 It will then analyse your alignment identical to the ``conkit.msatool`` script.
 It will also sort out all the required conversions before executing CCMpred to run the contact prediction.
-Finally, it will analyse your contact prediciton and plot a contact map, just like the ``conkit.plot_map`` script does.
+Finally, it will analyse your contact prediciton and plot a contact map, just like the ``conkit.plot`` script does.

 2. Starting with a Multiple Sequence Alignment
 ++++++++++++++++++++++++++++++++++++++++++++++